fneum/data-science-for-esm/data-science-for-esm/BYOC/06_Content.md

 :::

 * The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` folder.
-* When changing images and modifying files, the referencing throughout the `.md` and the `.ipynb` files needs changing also[^1].
+* When changing images and modifying content files, the referencing throughout the `.md` and the `.ipynb` files needs changing also[^1].
-* The `.ipynb` and `.md` content files are to be located in the root of the cloned `data-science-for-esm` folder, or a subfolder, and specified accordingly in the `_toc.yml`.
+* The `.ipynb` and `.md` content files are to be located in the root of the cloned `data-science-for-esm`, or a subfolder, and specified accordingly in the `_toc.yml`.
-    * If not being placed in the root folder, or subfolder, the workflow will be unable to find the files specified in the `_toc.yml`, resulting in the unsuccessful deployment, and unaccessible `github.io`.
+    * If not being placed in the root folder, or subfolder, the workflow will be unable to find the files specified by the `_toc.yml`, resulting in the unsuccessful deployment, and unaccessible `github.io`.
 * Modify `.ipynb` and `.md` files as seen fit.
 They are the core-content.
 * For any content change, there is a chain of git to-do commands, for a website update:
 ~~~